seattlewebco/starter-theme/README.md

 #### Classes

-The Seattle Web Co. theme automatically loads classes placed in the `lib/classes/` directory via the Composer autoloader.
+The Seattle Web Co.
+Starter Theme automatically loads classes placed in the `lib/classes/` directory via the Composer autoloader.
 Once you have added your additional files, run the following command to regenerate the autoloader:

 ```shell
 composer dump-autoload --no-dev